UPPMAX/HPC-python/docs/day2/python_bundles.md

 - The bundle names reflect the content, like Python packages, and its version, but also which Python version, compilers and libraries that are compatible with it.

 :::{callout} "Some well-known bundles by names"
-:class: dropdown

 - HPC and big data
     - dask
     - mpi4py
     - numba
 - Scientific tools
     - SciPy-bundles: ``numpy``, ``pandas``, ``scipy``
     - xarray
 - Biopython
 - Interactivity
     - iPython
     - JupyterLab
 - Graphics and diagrams
     - Matplotlib
     - Seaborn
 - Machine Learning
     - scikit-learn
     - PyTorch
     - TensorFlow
 - Bundle of useful packages
     - Python-bundle-PyPI

 Package     |Bundle module|Also loads        |Avail at *|
 ------------|-------------|------------------|--------|